 Common Signs of Opioid Addiction

 How can you tell if you or someone you love is addicted to opioids?

 There are several common signs of opioid addiction:

 - Pill bottles in the trash frequently

-- Doctor shopping or pharmacy shopping in an attempt to get more than one prescription
+- Doctor shopping or pharmacy shopping in an attempt to get more than one opioid prescription

-- Making up symptoms in an attempt to get prescriptions
+- Lying about symptoms in an attempt to get prescriptions

 - Financial problems